BFI Flare: London LGBTIQ+ Film Festival

-BFI Flare: London LGBTIQ+ Film Festival, formerly known as the London Lesbian and Gay Film Festival (LLGFF), is the biggest LGBTIQ+ film festival in Europe.
-It takes place every spring in London, England.
+BFI Flare: London LGBTQIA+ Film Festival, formerly known as the London Lesbian and Gay Film Festival (LLGFF), is the biggest LGBTIQ+ film festival in Europe.
+It takes place every spring in London, in the United Kingdom.
 Organised and run by the British Film Institute, all BFI Flare screenings take place in the BFI Southbank.

+History

-It began in 1986, as a season of gay and lesbian films at the National Film Theatre for two years, under the title "Gay's Own Pictures", curated by Peter Packer of the Tyneside Cinema.
-It was renamed the 'London Lesbian and Gay Film Festival' in 1988.
+It began in 1986 as a season of films at the National Film Theatre for two years under the title "Gay's Own Pictures", featuring films selected by Peter Packer of the Tyneside Cinema.
+In 1988 it was renamed the 'London Lesbian and Gay Film Festival'.
 Having been a two-week festival for many years, the festival was shortened to a week in 2011, then increased to 10 days in 2012.
-The events name change to BFI Flare occurred in 2014.
+The event's name was changed to BFI Flare in 2014.

-On its 30th anniversary, screenings attendance at BFI Flare was up 9% and box-office results surpassed the previous, record-breaking year.
+On its 30th anniversary screenings attendance at BFI Flare was up 9% and box-office results surpassed the previous, record-breaking year.
 Audiences at all events and screenings over the eleven-day festival totalled 25,623 in 2016.
-Additional programming under the BFI Flare tag is available at throughout the year.
+Additional programming under the BFI Flare tag is available throughout the year.

-The 38th edition of BFI Flare will take place at the BFI Southbank in London from 13 to 24 March 2024.
-It will feature 33 world premieres across its programme, divided into three thematic strands called Hearts, Bodies, and Minds.
+The 38th edition of BFI Flare took place at the BFI Southbank from 13 to 24 March 2024.
+It featured 33 world premieres across its programme, divided into three thematic strands called Hearts, Bodies, and Minds.

-The 39th edition of BFI Flare takes place at the BFI Southbank in London from 19 to 30 March 2025.
-BFI Flare’s 39th edition started with The Wedding Banquet, a modern reimagining of Ang Lee’s 1993 film.
-Directed by Andrew Ahn and co-written with James Schamus, this version brings the story into today’s world, following a queer couple as they navigate relationships, family expectations, and cultural traditions.
-The film blends humour with heartfelt moments, making it a fitting choice to open the festival..
-Germanys leading queer outlet writes: While the remake of "The Wedding Banquet" was rather disappointing, the two short films "Here" and "Next Door", among others, were impressive.
+The 39th edition of BFI Flare took place from 19 to 30 March 2025.
+BFI Flare’s 39th edition opened with The Wedding Banquet, a modern reimagining of Ang Lee’s 1993 film.